-When I was about ten, my Grandma took me up from where she lived in Epsom to London to visit the Museum of Moving image.
+When I was about ten, my grandma took me up from where she lived in Epsom to London to visit the Museum of the Moving Image.
 There, unplanned, I saw on a monitor a few scenes from the surrealist film Un Chien Andalou next to a recreated prop from the film.

 That was the year we had Ken Loach, Benedict Cumberbatch, The cast of This is England, Michael Parkinson, Patrick Keiller, Godfrey Reggio, Alan Bennett, Denis Dercourt and Terence Davies.
-That’s seriously good line-up and I bet you won’t find a better line-up of British and international filmmakers at any festival that year.
+That’s a seriously good lineup and I bet you won’t find a better lineup of British and international film-makers at any festival that year.

 BIFF was all, apparently, run on the passion of the people here.
 I soaked up as many great films as I could: 12 Angry Men, Paris je t’aime, Ten Canoes, Dangerous Men (a film and a screening experience so giddily unlikely that it still seems like a dream), One Way Boogie Woogie…

 Best of all, I got to programme something!
 The Louise Brooks film Pandora’s Box, with live piano—a sell-out and a brilliant, luminous night.